kaganisildak/python-schmidt-samoa/README.md

 # Usage

 ### Key generation
-You can use `generateKey` function to generate a bits public and private key.
+You can use `generateKey` function to generate a public and private key.

 ```python
 >>> import schmidtSamoa as SS